5 Essential Yin Yoga Props & How To Use Them

 Takeaway on Yin yoga props

-For any of the props mentioned above or seen in the image, visit Hugger Mugger.
-I adore this eco-friendly, environmentally-conscious brand.
-And for more inspiration for your Yin life, take a look at our post about how to create a Zen yoga space.
-Or to learn more about the basics of Yin yoga, we have several articles that dive into various aspects of the Yin practice.
+For more Yinspiration, take a look at our article about how to create an in home yoga space.
+And to learn more about the basics of Yin yoga, we have several articles that dive into various aspects of the Yin practice.

 Some online yoga studios, online yoga teacher training programs, and brands that we write about may offer us a small commission should you decide to make a purchase or signup after reading our content.
 Thank you for enabling us to exist!